industrialgoth/industrialgoth/README.md

 - My name is Nin, I am 22, Goth, Autistic, System
 - Really bad at keeping up with messages. this isnt a personal thing at all.
 - My interests are industrial, goth, visual kei, silent hill, resident evil, metal gear, death note, hellsing, gravity falls, and cosplay.
+- for more information look at my spacehey. spacehey.com/sirintegra
 - DNI: minors, people who are weird to children, and zionists.